 You often wonder –

-How Much of Your Day Should You Dedicate to Preparing for the GMAT?
+How Much Time of Your Day Should You Dedicate to Preparing for the GMAT?

 Well, from the time you enroll for GMAT coaching (or start preparing on your own) to when you take your test, you will be in a similar state of existence, with the GMAT occupying most of your mental space.

 In the first flush of enthusiasm soon after you decide to take the test, you may spend quite a lot of time downloading prep material off the internet and going through forums.
-But before you start your actual practice and analysis routine, you will need to plan your time much better: exactly how long will you work on this each day?
+But before you start your actual practice and analysis routine, you will need to plan your time much better: to know exactly how long will you work on this each day?
 When will you do this, morning or evening?
-How much should you push yourself?
+To which extent should you push yourself?

 We’ve put together a list of commonly asked questions from GMAT aspirants and answers to these.